-Indicator Report - Asthma: Adult Prevalence
+Health Indicator Report of Asthma: Adult Prevalence

-Why Is This Important?Asthma is a serious personal and public health issue that has far reaching medical, economic, and psychosocial implications.
+Asthma is a serious personal and public health issue that has far reaching medical, economic, and psychosocial implications.
 The burden of asthma can be seen in the number of asthma-related medical events, including emergency department visits, hospitalizations, and deaths.

 NotesRates have been age-adjusted to the U.S. 2000 standard population.
 Note: At the time of this update, the BRFSS U.S. dataset did not include an age variable but did include five age categories up to age 80+ (vs. the typical weighting scheme that includes 85+).
 Comparisons with both weighting schemes were compared using Utah data, and the difference was about 1/100 of a percentage point.
 In 2011, the BRFSS changed its methodology from a landline only sample and weighting based on post-stratification to a landline/cell phone sample and raking as the weighting methodology.
 Raking accounts for variables such as income, education, marital status, and home ownership during weighting and has the potential to more accurately reflect the population distribution.

-- U.S. Data: Behavioral Risk Factor Surveillance System (BRFSS), Division of Behavioral Surveillance, CDC Office of Surveillance, Epidemiology, and Laboratory Services.
+- U.S. Data: Behavioral Risk Factor Surveillance System (BRFSS), Division of Behavioral Surveillance, CDC Office of Surveillance, Epidemiology, and Laboratory Services

 DefinitionAdults aged 18+ (unless otherwise noted), who reported having been told by a doctor that they have asthma and who currently have asthma.

-Page Content Updated On 12/08/2014, Published on 12/23/2014
+Page Content Updated On 11/15/2016, Published on 11/16/2016